Bell's Brewery

+Bell's Brewery, Inc. is an American craft brewing company operating out of Comstock and Kalamazoo, Michigan.
+It consists of a brewpub and restaurant, the Bell's Eccentric Cafe, as well as the Bell's General Store, which sells Bell's clothing and merchandise, beer to go (including active beers, seasonal beers, Kalamazoo store exclusive beers, as well as a Growler/Crowler bar), and homebrew kits at its Kalamazoo location (355 East Kalamazoo Avenue).

-Bell's Brewery, Inc. is an American craft brewing company, with operations in Comstock and Kalamazoo, Michigan.
-Bell's brews acclaimed beers such as Hopslam Ale, Oberon Ale, and Two Hearted Ale.
-It operates a brewpub and a store selling merchandise and homebrewing supplies at its Kalamazoo location.
-Begun as a homebrewing store in 1983, and producing beer since 1985, it is the oldest existing craft brewery in Michigan and the oldest craft brewery east of Colorado.
-As of 2021, it was the 6th largest craft brewery in the United States, and was the largest independently owned brewery in Michigan when founder Larry Bell sold the company to Lion Little World Beverages - an Australian subsidiary of the Japanese Kirin beverage group at the end of 2021.
-The company also owns Upper Hand Brewery, a separately operated division in Escanaba, Michigan.
+Bell's was initially a homebrewing store in 1983, and began producing beer in 1985.
+It is the oldest existing craft brewery in Michigan and is the oldest craft brewery east of Colorado in the United States.
+In 2021, it was the 6th largest craft brewery in the United States, and was the largest independently owned brewery in Michigan.

+Founder Larry James Bell sold the company to the subsidiary of the Japanese Kirin beverage group Lion (an Australian producer of alcoholic beverages) at the end of 2021.
+The company had also owned Upper Hand Brewery, a separately operated division in Escanaba, Michigan, which was sold to California-based Seven Beverages, Inc. in 2024.

 History

-Larry Bell incorporated The Kalamazoo Brewing Company, Inc., in 1983 as a homebrewing supply shop in Kalamazoo, Michigan.
+Larry Bell incorporated the Kalamazoo Brewing Company, Inc., in 1983 as a homebrewing supply shop in Kalamazoo, Michigan.
 In September 1985, the company began to sell its own beer, brewed in a 15 USgal soup kettle and fermented in open fermenters covered with plastic wrap.
 The company produced 135 barrels in its first year.
 In 1993 the company opened an adjacent brewpub, the Eccentric Café.

 In 2003, Bell's opened an additional brewing facility in nearby Comstock, Michigan.
 The company legally changed its name in 2006 to Bell's Brewery, Inc., reflecting the name by which it was popularly known.
 A larger production facility in Comstock opened in 2012, increasing the company's brewing capacity from 180,000 barrels to 500,000 barrels per year.

 In late 2012, the Bell family repurchased all stock held by outside investors, returning the company to full family ownership.

 The company opened Upper Hand Brewery in the Upper Peninsula city of Escanaba in 2014.
 This brewery produces UPA (American pale ale), Upper Hand Light (lager), Yooper Ale (pale ale), Escanaba Black Beer (black ale), Upper Hand IPA (India pale ale), and a variety of seasonal and specialty brews.
 Initially sold only in the U.P., it began limited distribution in the Lower Peninsula in 2020.
+Upper Hand Brewery was sold to California-based Seven Beverages, Inc. in 2024.

-In 2021, Larry Bell sold his controlling share of the company to Lion Little World Beverages, an Australia-based international producer of alcoholic beverages.
-A subsidiary of the Japanese Kirin beverage group, Lion also owns Colorado-based New Belgium Brewing Company.
+In 2021, Larry Bell sold his controlling share of the company to the Japanese Kirin beverage group subsidiary, Lion, an Australia-based international producer of alcoholic beverages that also owns Colorado-based New Belgium Brewing Company.

 Beers

-Bells produces eight year-round packaged beers, and numerous seasonal and limited-production beers.
-Many limited-production beers can only be found in their general store in Kalamazoo.
+Bells produces nine year-round packaged beers, seasonal beers, and numerous limited-production beers, most of which are Kalamazoo Exclusive beers, available only at the Bell's General Store.